-- How much compensation is tax-free: There’s over $20,000 in tax-free allowance in this person’s compensation.
+- How much compensation is tax-free: There’s more than $20,000 in tax-free allowance in this person’s compensation.
 That over one-third of this compensation is tax-free should highlight how powerful this benefit is.
 As you include incentive pays and bonuses, this number might change.
 However, it’s impossible to overstate how important this benefit is.

-- Marginal tax bracket: In this case, the E-5 in question would be at the top end of the 15% marginal tax bracket.
+- Marginal tax bracket: In this case, the E-5 in question would be at the top end of the 12% marginal tax bracket.
 However, if the total compensation were taxable, that person would then be in the 22% tax bracket.
 This means that for every dollar of additional income, this person would be paying an additional 10% in taxes.
 Your marginal tax bracket also affects the calculation of capital gains tax.

 The related loss of combat zone tax exclusion amplifies this difference.
-Many servicemembers find themselves in the 10% or 15% tax bracket during deployment years and the 25% or 28% tax bracket when they’re not deployed.
+Many service members find themselves in the 10% or 12% tax bracket during deployment years and the 22% or 24% tax bracket when they’re not deployed.

 Tax Consideration No. 2: Section 121 Tax Exclusion

 Section 121 of the tax code allows you to exclude up to $250,000 ($500,000 for a married couple filing jointly) on your home sale.
 In order to do this, you have to meet certain ownership and use requirements.
-The use requirement states that you must have lived in the home for 2 of the previous 5 years (730 days or more) in order to qualify.
+The use requirement states that you must have lived in the home for two of the previous five years (730 days or more) in order to qualify.

 However, there is a clause known as “stop the clock.”
-This allows active duty members to suspend the use requirement for up to ten years if they receive orders to a duty station at least 50 miles from their home.
+This allows active-duty members to suspend the use requirement up to 10 years if they receive orders to a duty station at least 50 miles from their homes.